 AoA determines the position with the angle of arrival from fixed anchor nodes using triangulation.
-Nasipuri and Li (2002) proposed a method, where a wireless sensor node localizes itself by measuring the angle to three or more beacon signals.
+A method, where a wireless sensor node localizes itself by measuring the angle to three or more beacon signals is in [10] proposed.
 Each signal consists of a continuous narrow directional beam, that rotates with a constant angular speed.
 Drawback of AoA based methods is the need for a special and expensive antenna configuration e.g. antenna arrays or rotating beam antennas.

 ToA and TDoA estimate the range to a sender by measuring the signal propagation delay.
-The Cricket localization system (see Priyantha et al., 2001) developed at MIT utilizes a radio signal and a ultrasound signal for position estimation based on trilateration.
+The Cricket localization system [11] developed at MIT utilizes a radio signal and a ultrasound signal for position estimation based on trilateration.
 TDoA of these two signals are measured in order to estimate the distance between two nodes.
-This technique can be used to track the position of a mobile robot (Alriksson and Rantzer, 2007).
+This technique can be used to track the position of a mobile robot [12].
 ToA as wells as TDoA require a complex wireless network infrastructure, which is usually not present in today's WLAN installations.

 RSS information can be used in most wireless technologies, since mobile devices are able to monitor the RSS as part of their standard operation.
-The distance between sender and receiver can be obtained with the Log Distance Path Loss Model described in (Patwari et al., 2003).
+The distance between sender and receiver can be obtained with the Log Distance Path Loss Model described in [13].
 Unfortunately, the propagation model is sensitive to disturbances such as reflection, diffraction and multi-path effects.
 The signal propagation depends on building dimensions, obstructions, partitioning materials and surrounding moving objects.
-Own measurements show, that this disturbances make the use of a propagation model for accurate localization in an indoor environment almost impossible (see Röhrig and Künemund, 2007).
-Bahl and Padmanabhan (2000) introduce fingerprinting, which is a method to overcome this disadvantage by utilizing a radio map.
+Own measurements show, that this disturbances make the use of a propagation model for accurate localization in an indoor environment almost impossible [3].
+Fingerprinting, which is a method to overcome this disadvantage by utilizing a radio map is in [14] introduced.
 Fingerprinting is divided in two phases: In the initial calibration phase, the radio map is built by moving around and storing RSS values at various predefined points of the environment.
 In the localization phase, the mobile device moves in the same environment and the position is estimated by comparing the current RSS values with the radio map.
-A metric to compare the measured RSS values with the radio map is Euclidean distance proposed by Bahl and Padmanabhan (2000).
-Ladd et al. (2004) use a Bayesian algorithm and Großmann et al. (2006) propose Delaunay triangulation with lines of constant signal strength.
+A metric to compare the measured RSS values with the radio map is Euclidean distance proposed by [14].
+A Bayesian algorithm is used in [15] and [16] proposed Delaunay triangulation with lines of constant signal strength.

 Several methods for localization in WLAN environments using RSS have been developed, in order to improve the accuracy of the estimation.
-Kumar K. et al. (2006) propose a Kalman filter, a Monte-Carlo algorithm is used by Hu and Evans (2004)

-as well a by Moster and Tews (2006), Brunato and Battiti (2005) apply statistical learning and Fuzzy is used by Astrain et al. (2006) and by Teuber and Eissfeller (2006).
+A Kalman filter is proposed by [17], a Monte-Carlo algorithm is used by [18] as well by [19], Statistical learning is applied by [20] and Fuzzy is used by [21] and by [22].
 All of these methods utilize a radio map and estimate only the position but not the heading of the mobile device.
 The main disadvantage of radio map based methods is the high manual effort to build the map in the calibration phase.
-The use of Delaunay triangulation and interpolation allows a radio map with a low density of calibration points and reduces the time for manual generation of the map (Röhrig and Künemund, 2007).
+The use of Delaunay triangulation and interpolation allows a radio map with a low density of calibration points and reduces the time for manual generation of the map [3].